On the homotopy type of complexes of graphs with bounded domination number: Proof of the main theorems

+The proof of Theorem~\ref{teoremaprincipalextendido} is identical, except that the use of Theorem~\ref{DMTkey} has to be replaced by Theorem~\ref{DMTkeyinfinito}.
+We start by identifying $D^2$ as a graph complex.

-Let $D^2$ stand for the union $\cup_nD_{n,n-2}$ with respect to the inclusions $D_{n,n-2}\hookrightarrow D_{n+1,n-1}$ described in Section~\ref{aciclicidad}.
-From the discussion in Section~\ref{structuresection}, $D^2$ is the complex of graphs on an infinite number of (labeled) vertices, almost all being isolated, and the rest forming a subgraph of either a 3-cycle, or a 4-cycle.
+\begin{lemma} $D^2$ is the complex of graphs on an infinite number of vertices, almost all being isolated, and the rest forming a subgraph of either a 3-cycle or a 4-cycle. \end{lemma} \begin{proof} As explained in Remark~\ref{alrestringir}, $D_{n-1,n-3}$ is a subcomplex of $D_{n,n-2}$, namley, we think of (the simplex determined by) a graph $\sigma\in D_{n-1,n-3}$ as (the simplex determined by) the graph $\sigma+(1)\in D_{n,n-2}$, where the added vertex has label $n$.
+Since $D^2$ is the limit complex of the sequence $D_{3,1}\hookrightarrow D_{4,2}\hookrightarrow\cdots$, the lemma follows from Theorem~\ref{vizing} and Lemma~\ref{combinatorics2}. \end{proof}

-We have observed that the acyclic matching $\mathcal{D}_{n,n-2}$ described in Corollary~\ref{summa} restricts to the matching $\mathcal{D}_{n-1,n-3}$.
-The union $\mathcal{D}^2=\cup_n\mathcal{D}_{n,n-2}$ is thus an acyclic matching on $D^2$ having critical cells only in dimension 2, except for a single additional 0-dimensional critical cell.
-Despite such a nice picture, we cannot apply standard discrete Morse theory techniques in order to deduce (for free) that $D^2$ has the homotopy type of an infinite wedge of 2-dimensional spheres.
-Indeed, the main theorem in discrete Morse theory has technical limitations in the context of infinite complexes.

-The first indication that $\mathcal{D}^2$ should lead to a suitable homotopy model for $D^2$ comes from the results in~\cite{MR2784612,MR3049255} and the fact that $\mathcal{D}^2$ is rayless.
-In fact, it follows from the proof of Proposition~\ref{partialnocycles} that there are no infinite paths in $\mathcal{D}^2$.
-It is precisely the behavior of paths in $D^2$ that allows us to apply standard methods in homotopy theory in order to analyze the homotopy type of~$D^2$.

-As a warmup, note that the usual simple-homotopy process of collapsing simplices with a free face implies (in view of item~2 of Proposition~\ref{lexi2}) that $D_{n,n-2}$ strong deformation retracts to a subcomplex containing $X_{12}$, all the 1-dimensional simplices of $R_{12}$, and some of the 2-dimensional simplices of $R_{12}$.
-This deformation restricts to the corresponding one for $D_{n-1,n-3}$, since $\mathcal{D}_{n,n-2}$ restricts to $\mathcal{D}_{n-1,n-3}$.
-Alternatively, if we only perform the simplicial collapses indicated by pairs $(\sigma^{(2)},\tau^{(3)})$ in $\mathcal{D}_{n,n-2}-\mathcal{D}_{n-1,n-3}$ (with $\sigma$ a free face of~$\tau$), we see that $D_{n,n-2}$ strong deformation retracts to a subcomplex consisting of $D_{n-1,n-3}$ and some additional simplices of dimension at most 2.

-The latter observation is of course generalized by the basic idea in discrete Morse theory, i.e., the process of cancelling pairs of matched cells without altering the homotopy type, and taking into account the mechanics for addressing unmatched cells.
-Explicitly, pairs in $\mathcal{D}_{n,n-2}-\mathcal{D}_{n-1,n-3}$ give the defining instructions for a homotopy $H_n$ that strong deformation retracts $D_{n,n-2}$ to a \emph{subspace} $D'_{n,n-2}$ obtained from $D_{n-1,n-3}$ after attaching a finite number of (perhaps not simplicial) $2$-cells.
-Assembling all these deformations into a single one that works for $D^2$ requires a standard telescope construction in homotopy theory.

-Two consecutive deformation retractions $H_n$ and $H_{n-1}$ can be concatenated by borrowing a small exterior annulus for each of the 2-cells in $D'_{n,n-2}-D_{n-1,n-3}$.
-By letting the annuli at stage $n$ have half the size of those at stage $n-1$, we can assemble everything into a homotopy The latter has an obvious extension to $[0,1]\times D^2$ which deforms $D^2$ into a space having the homotopy type of the required countable wedge of 2-spheres.